kfirba/factor/readme.md

 ## Usage

-> I've written a more []detailed blog about this package](https://kfirba.me/blog/factor-short-and-expressive-way-to-use-laravels-factories).
+> I've written a more [detailed blog about this package](https://kfirba.me/blog/factor-short-and-expressive-way-to-use-laravels-factories).
 Make sure to check it out!

 The package registers 2 global methods: